 Having the general in a down ejecting seat meant if he ejected on approach, it would shoot him directly into the ground and take days to dig him out.

 Capt.
 Amos flew GREEN–TWO out to an area where Crash Rescue was staged and tested his flaps every way possible.
 To everyone’s relief, the Split Flaps indication was an instrument failure – not battle damage, Capt.
 Amos landed her without incident.

 In three wars and almost three decades of service General Jimmy Stewart earned: 2 Distinguished Flying Crosses, 4 Air Medals, an ARCOM, a Presidential Medal of Freedom and a French Croix de Guerre with Palm (the highest award possible to a foreign soldier); and he climbed the ranks from Pvt.
 (E-1) to full Colonel (O-6) in just 4 years.
 He remained a Reserve officer, maintaining SAC flight proficiency ratings as a bomber pilot throughout his career as an Actor.
 He FLew combat missions in WW2, Korea, and with Capt.
 Amos and the crew of GREEN TWO over Viet Nam on his last combat mission.

 Late in Jimmy Stewart’s life, when asked about how he wanted to be remembered – He responded:

 “I’d like people to remember me as someone who was good at his job and seemed to mean what he said.”

 US Air Force Brig, General Jimmy Stewart made his final “Post Flight” on 2 July 1997 – don’t ya know the Michael and the Big Guy’s Air Wing did one hell of a fly-by when the General Reported in.

-Does anyone know where I can get “Harvey is my co-pilot” bumper sticker for my Jeep?
+Does anyone know where I can get a “Harvey is my co-pilot” bumper sticker for my Jeep?